Summer travelHeading off for a summer break? Check out our guide to staying safe and healthy abroad

 - European Health Insurance Card

-- Foreign and Commonwealth Office: Foreign travel checklist
+- Foreign, Commonwealth & Development Office: Foreign travel checklist

-- Foreign and Commonwealth Office: Travel tips and advice if you're heading to a music festival abroad
+- Foreign, Commonwealth & Development Office: Travel tips and advice if you're heading to a music festival abroad

 - NHS Wales: Safer sex on holiday